galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101/tutorial.md

 > How many exons are there in total in your file?
 >
 > > ### {% icon solution %} Solution
 > > Each line now represents a different exon, so you can see the answer to this when you expand the history item, as in the image above.
 The exact number you see for your dataset may be slightly different due to the updates to the exon and SNPs information in UCSC.
-In our case the dataset contains 4,242 lines, which is equal to the number of exons.
+In our case the dataset contains 4,242 lines, which is equal to the number of exons overlapped by at least one SNP.
 > >
 > {: .solution }
 {: .question}